copernicus-mogley/zkav.club/README.md

 Subscribe to the [Zk Av Club calendar](https://lu.ma/zkav) for updates on upcoming events.

+### Zk Av Club Foundry — Salon and Lab

+A bi-weekly livestream event where each session dives deep into specific aspects of decentralized tech and creative collaboration.

+Salon: Discussions with people in the field, discussing everything from peer-to-peer (p2p) technologies to community governance and privacy in decentralized ecosystems.

+Lab: Practical workshops where you can get your hands dirty with real-world applications, from content creation with open-source tools to understanding decentralized file sharing.

 ### History of Zk Av Club

 - Created by [Ryan Taylor](https://troublefront.com/blog/endtroducing/) aka [Adjy Leak](https://youtube.com/adjyleak) aka [Copernicus Mogley](https://github.com/copernicus-mogley)